jdolitsky/dockerspaniel/README.md

 When true, adds a newline above the step without a comment.

+##### step.include

+Include an external Spanielfile.
+This should be either an absolute path, or a path relative to the parent file.
+Any defaults defined here will override defaults from the parent (but environment variables will still override these). *This causes both step.instruction and step.arguments to be ignored.*

 ##### step.file

 Include an external Dockerfile (with optional Handlebars templating).
-This should be either an absolute path, or a path relative to the Spanielfile. *This causes both step.instruction and step.arguments to be ignored.*
+This should be either an absolute path, or a path relative to the parent file. *This causes step.include, step.instruction, and step.arguments to be ignored.*

 ## Using Programmatically